hardik-vala/KMS-Obsidian/Startups/Vetting a startup idea.md

 * Market : Is there a market for the idea
 * Momentum : Is the wind blowing in the direction of the market or problem
 * Motivation : Are you motivated to work on the problem?
 You need to be motivated to fight the inevitable upstream battles

+## Risks

+* Target one idea-problem pairing at a time.